bitty

 The other big change is removing the leading

-characters from function names.
-They were originally put in place to create a naming convention that differentiated between functions that were hit withdata-call
+_and$characters from function names.
+They were originally put in place to create a naming convention that differentiated between functions that were hit withdata-callanddata-send.
+In practice, that wasn't necessary. -

 Removed the

-attribute.
+data-batchattribute.
 While there are some use cases where it might be nice, the extra complexity, mental overhead, and maintance aren't worth it. -

 Added Mutation Observer so data-* functionality works on elements that are added after initialization.